dmouscher/nomic/rules-3.md

 ## 309

 Things that exist are in a state of being.
-All active players exist.
-Therefore, all active players are in a state of being.
-This rule seeks to further specify in what kind of state all players exist in.
+All players exist.
+Therefore, all players are in a state of being.
+This rule seeks to further specify what kind of state all players exist in.

 I) The player(s) with the most Blemflarcks is/are eligible to be in a State of Greed.
-Players instantly lose their eligibility if/when another player(s) surpasses them in number of Blemflarcks.
+Players instantly lose their eligibility if/when another player(s) has more Blemflarcks than them.

 II) If a player joins a political party on a player’s turn, and remains in that political party until that player’s next turn, they are eligible to be in a State of Loyalty.
 Players instantly lose their eligibility if/when they lose their status as a member of said political party.